Introduction

 Errors

-Optidash API returns conventional HTTP response codes to indicate the success or failure of an API request.
-A successful request will always result in the 2xx
+The Optidash API uses standard HTTP response codes to signify the success or failure of an API request.
+Successful requests typically result in a response within the 2xx

-For every API request, the JSON response will also include an HTTP status code and success
+Each API response includes an HTTP status code and a success

-will also be provided.
-If you need to contact us about a specific request, providing the request id
+.
+In cases where you need to contact us regarding a specific request, including the request id

 HTTP/1.1 422 UNPROCESSABLE ENTITY